Fur Fighters

 Fur Fighters (titled Furrballs in early development) is a video game developed by Bizarre Creations and published by Acclaim Entertainment for the Dreamcast in 2000, later for Microsoft Windows.
 The game was first announced as a Dreamcast exclusive in the January 1999 issue of Electronic Gaming Monthly, having started development in the summer of 1998.
 It was designed very much as a standard third-person shooter, but used a world populated by cute little animals as its setting.
 As a result, the game's depiction of violence is very cartoon-like without losing any of its intensity.
 In 2001, an updated version for the PlayStation 2 was released as Fur Fighters: Viggo's Revenge.
 On 20 July 2012, members of Muffin Games, ex-Bizarre Creations staff, announced a conversion for iPad, called Fur Fighters: Viggo on Glass.

 Plot

-The plot of the game revolves around the Fur Fighters, a group dedicated to fighting against General Viggo, the game's main antagonist.
+The plot of the game revolves around the Fur Fighters, a group dedicated to fighting against an evil cat named General Viggo, the game's main antagonist.
 At the beginning of the game, Viggo kidnaps the families of the Fur Fighters, stranding their children around the game's various locations and turning the spouses (or in Tweek's case, mother) into robotic beasts.
 The story is rather loose, revolving around the Fur Fighters' quest to rescue their babies, save their family, and stop General Viggo.